opplatek/TERA-Seq_snakemake/README.md

 ```

 #### Singularity container
 The workflow **requires** Singularity container.
+Before making the environment, we recommend exporting temp and cache Singularity variables to a location with enough free disk space.
 To create one, please use the following:
 ```
+tmpdir=$(pwd) # Your temporary and cache directory

+export SINGULARITY_TMPDIR=$tmpdir
+export SINGULARITY_CACHEDIR=$tmpdir

 singularity pull docker://joppelt/teraseq:snakemake
 ```
 This will create `teraseq-snakemake.simg` if you use Singularity 2 or  `teraseq_snakemake.sif` if you use Singularity 3.

 ## Workflow configuration
 You must remember Snakemake is based on **relative** directory structure to the Snakefile or the workdir.
-This affects how we have to think about the config files as well as output directories.
+This affects how we have to think about the config files and output directories.

 ### Config file
-The main config file is in [config/config.yaml](config/config.yaml).
+The main config file is in [`config/config.yaml`](config/config.yaml).
 The location of the main config file can be specified when launching the Snakemake, but we **strongly recommend** to keep it in your main project directory.

 You **have to** update the main config file with the correct paths to the sub-configs.
 Please note the paths can be either **absolute** or **relative** to Snakefile or workdir.
 We recommend copying the whole `config` directory to your workdir, keeping the sub-config files with relative paths, and only specifying the Singularity file directory name with an absolute path.